ReactiveX/rxjs/doc/writing-marble-tests.md

 - Align the start of `xsubs` and `ysubs` diagrams with `expected` diagram.
 - Notice how the `x` cold observable is unsubscribed at the same time `e1` emits `y`.

-In most tests it will be unnecessary to test subscription and unsubscription points, be either obvious or can be implied from the `expected` diagram.
+In most tests it will be unnecessary to test subscription and unsubscription points, being either obvious or implied from the `expected` diagram.
 In those cases do not write subscription assertions.
 In test cases that have inner subscriptions or cold observables with multiple subscribers, these subscription assertions can be useful.

 ## Generating PNG marble diagrams from tests